Nutrition during pregnancy

-Pregnancy is a period when nutrition becomes of paramount importance: every nutrient contributes to the baby's development and the mother's health.
+Pregnancy is a period where nutrition becomes paramount: every nutrient contributes to the baby's development and the mother's health.
 "Eating for two" doesn't mean doubling portions, but choosing foods that are twice as nutritious.
-This guide accompanies you trimester by trimester with advice based on current medical recommendations.
+This guide supports you trimester by trimester with advice based on current medical recommendations.

 Steps